kubernetes/community/sig-architecture/api-review-process.md

 * The proposer may follow one of two paths:

     * Complete the coding of the API change.
 Create a PR.
 Request an API review on the PR.
 (In future, the request will be automated based on detecting API changes).
-The API reviewer will /approve the PR, assuming the change was satisfactory
+The API reviewer will /approve the PR, assuming the change was satisfactory and at least one LGTM has been given by another reviewer

     * Write the KEP/documentation including a detailed description of the API.
 Request a review on that.
 The API reviewer will note in the API review issue the commit SHA at which the KEP was reviewed.
 The reviewee will note the API review issue number.
 Later, when the PR is ready to add the API, the reviewee files another review ticket (per above path).
 The review is expedited because the reviewer only needs to compare the current PR to what was previously approved.
 This two step process allows for automation, and allows for KEPs to get API approval before moving forward.